 1. Installation and setup

-Supported platforms: At the moment, CAST AI supports services from AWS and Google Cloud Platform, with Azure support coming in Q4 2021.
+Supported platforms: At the moment, CAST AI supports services from AWS, Google Cloud Platform, and Microsoft Azure.

 To install and operate Kubecost, teams can use the Kubecost helm chart.
 This installation method brings you all the components for getting started, offering access to Kubecost features and an opportunity to scale to large clusters.
-Teams can also enjoy a lot of flexibility for configuring Kubecost and its dependencies.
+Teams can also enjoy much flexibility in configuring Kubecost and its dependencies.
 Kubecost offers three other installation options, but they require effort and come with less flexibility.